Procuring the exact loan to pay for medical school can be difficult to maneuver.

 Refinancing might be an option if your interest rates are higher than what other banks may provide.

 Similar to a home refinancing, if your credit history has improved, you can refinance and get a more desirable interest rate.
-Student loan refinancing is best suited for those looking to pursue immediate for-profit employment, such as a private practice or another form of profitable service.
+Student loan refinancing is best suited for those looking to pursue immediate for-profit employment, such as a private practice or another form of profitable health care service.

 Refinancing your federal student loans also forfeits your ability to qualify for Public Service Loan Forgiveness (PSLF) for good.